MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-real-time-streaming.md

 #### Can you use filters on push or streaming datasets?
 Streaming datasets don't support filtering.
 For push datasets, you can create a report, filter the report, and then pin the filtered visuals to a dashboard.
 However, there's no way to change the filter on the visual once it's on the dashboard.

 You can pin the live report tile to the dashboard separately, and then you can change the filters.
 However, live report tiles won't update in real time as data is pushed in.
-You have to manually update the visual by using the **Refresh dashboard tiles** option in the **More options** menu.
+You have to manually update the visual by selecting the **Refresh** icon at the upper-right of the dashboard page.

-When you apply filters to push datasets with `DateTime` fields with millisecond precision, equivalence operators aren't supported.
+When you apply filters to push datasets that have `DateTime` fields with millisecond precision, equivalence operators aren't supported.
 Operators such as greater than \> or less than \< operate properly.

 #### How do you see the latest value on push or streaming datasets?
 Streaming datasets are designed to display the latest data.
 You can use the **Card** streaming visual type to easily see the latest numeric values.
 The card doesn't support `DateTime` or `Text` data types.

-For push datasets, if you have a timestamp in the schema, you can try creating a report visual with the last `N` filter.
+For push datasets, if you have a timestamp in the schema, you can try creating a report visual with the `last N` filter.

 #### How can you do any modeling on real-time datasets?
 Modeling isn't possible on a streaming dataset, because the data isn't stored permanently.
-For a push dataset, you can use the [create dataset REST API](/rest/api/power-bi/push-datasets/datasets-post-dataset) to create a dataset with relationship and measures, and use the [update table REST APIs](/rest/api/power-bi/push-datasets/datasets-put-table) to add measures to an existing table.
+For a push dataset, you can use the [create dataset REST API](/rest/api/power-bi/push-datasets/datasets-post-dataset) to create a dataset with relationship and measures, and use the [update table REST APIs](/rest/api/power-bi/push-datasets/datasets-put-table) to add measures to existing tables.

 #### How can you clear all the values on a push or streaming dataset?
 On a push dataset, you can use the [delete rows REST API](/rest/api/power-bi/push-datasets/datasets-delete-rows) call.
 There's no way to clear data from a streaming dataset, although the data will clear itself after an hour.

-#### If you set up an Azure Stream Analytics output to Power BI but don't see it in Power BI, what's wrong?
+#### If you set up an Azure Stream Analytics output to Power BI but you don't see it in Power BI, what's wrong?
 Take these steps to troubleshoot the issue:

 1. Restart the Azure Stream Analytics job.